Ledz96/limonADA/index.md

 ![](img/unique_heatmap.png)
-_Heatmap of normalized life expectancy, infant mortality, illiteracy and fuel exports over time for oil-dependent countries._
+_Heatmap of normalized life expectancy, infant mortality, illiteracy and fuel exports over time for oil-dependent countries.
+Missing data in white_

 ## Section 2: Let's look away from oil for a bit - predicting wars